jerome-jutteau/osc-sdk-js/CONTRIBUTING.md

 # Sending a Merge Request

-Content in `v2` folder is generated at each release.
+Content in `src` folder is generated at each release.
 If you plan to make some change here, consider making a pull request in [openapi-generator project](https://github.com/OpenAPITools/openapi-generator/).

 Otherwise:
-- your merge request must be rebased on the corresponding major version branch (v1, v2, ...)
+- your merge request must be rebased on the corresponding major version branch.
 - be sure that tests still pass by running `make test`

 # How to release

-For each major version (v1, v2, ...):
-1. rebase on corresponding major version branch
+1. fetch outscale and be sure to be on master
 2. update `api_version` to the last Outscale API version
 3. update `sdk_version` following [semantic versioning](https://semver.org/) logic.
-4. eventually update go.mod file
 5. `make gen` to re-build the sdk
 6. `make test` and fix any issue
-7. update `changelog.md` file
 8. commit changes
 9. tag version
 10. push to corresponding branch
+11. create github release

 Note that CI should automatically detect new release on osc-api, update the SDK and push a new version.